b-k/ludwig_van_shuffle/Readme.md

 Here is a sample output from my music directory.
 Each line is a single filename for a single mp3 (or m4a or ogg), which is a common playlist format handled by most music players as an `.m3u` file.
-Three blocks of multi-track pieces are shuffled in with everything else.
+A quick skim shows three blocks of multi-track pieces shuffled in with everything else.

 ```